About the INWO

 The INWO does have the power to investigate a concern that has not been raised with the organisation involved.
 However, we consider it is better for the organisation involved to investigate and identify the learning and improvements that are needed.
 We would therefore only step in to investigate in the unusual circumstance that we did not think it was reasonable to expect the person to use the organisation’s whistleblowing procedure.
 The INWO will consider the specific circumstances of the case very carefully before taking this step.

 In some cases, the INWO may decide to undertake a monitored referral.
 This means that we will refer details of the concern to a confidential contact and ask the organisation to inform us when a response has been provided to the whistleblower, and/or if there are any delays to the investigation process.
 We do this to improve trust in the process by providing some oversight if the whistleblower has had difficulty raising a concern locally.
 See our monitored referrals page for more information.

 How will the INWO report their investigation findings?

-We also publish annual statistics on the number of complaints and enquiries we have received in the SPSO’s annual report.
+We publish annual statistics on the number of complaints and enquiries we have received in the SPSO’s annual report.
 Our annual reports are published on the SPSO website.

 Advice and Support